 The school collects data on the behaviour and attendance of pupils at the school and presents these to governors in the Pastoral & Curriculum Committee meeting each term.
-There continues to be an improvement in the behaviour of pupils in and around the school.
-Attendance, though, has dipped below expected levels.
+Through lockdown, the school monitored pupil wellbeing and engagement in online learning and presented this data to the Committee.

-Key Issue 4: SMSC/PSHE/OEIAG
+Key Issue 4: SMSC/PSHE/CEIAG